Boualem Sansal: Awards and critical acclaim

 Sansal's work has won top literary awards in France, among them the Prix du Premier Roman in 1999 for his debut novel, Le serment des Barbares (Gallimard, 1999), which has since been made into a film based on a screenplay by Jorge Semprún.

+In 2008, Sansal received the Prix Nessim Habif from Académie royale de langue et de littérature françaises de Belgique.

 On 16 October 2011 Sansal received the Peace Prize of the German Book Trade.
 On 19 December 2011, he was announced as being on the jury for the 62nd Berlin International Film Festival, scheduled to be held in February 2012.

 Sansal was the recipient of the 2012 Editions Gallimard Arabic Novel prize for his book "Rue Darwin."
 The prize is awarded by the Arab Ambassadors Council, based in Paris.
 However, after the Council learned that Sansal had attended the Jerusalem Writers Festival earlier in the year, they revoked the 15,000 euros prize money he had been slated to receive.
 Commenting on the decision to withdraw the prize money, Sansal said it was "completely unacceptable", adding that Arab countries – and his home country, Algeria, in particular – had "shut themselves in a prison of intolerance".
-France Culture radio director and head of the jury that awarded the prize, Olivier Poivre d'Avror, said before resigning his post in protest, the prize money had been withdrawn as a "sordid" consequence of Hamas pressure.
+France Culture radio director and head of the jury that awarded the prize, Olivier Poivre d'Avror, said before resigning his post in protest, that the prize money had been withdrawn as a "sordid" consequence of Hamas pressure.
 "Between being nominated for the prize and actually receiving it, Boualem Sansal visited Israel … Hamas immediately issued a statement calling his presence an act of treason against the Palestinians.
 The reaction of Arab Ambassadors Council was a direct result of this."
 A spokeswoman for the Arab Ambassadors Council claimed the council's decision had not been influenced by the Hamas statement on the matter.
 Israeli Foreign Minister Avigdor Lieberman urged the international community to denounce the boycott against Sansal.

-Sansal said he does not regret visiting Israel, stating, "I am glad I visited Israel and returned with great happiness."
-Sansal also said that "Israelis have all the reasons in the world to be proud of what they have achieved in their country in such a short period of time...In so many fields, Israel is at the international forefront and it is very impressive."
+Sansal said he does not regret visiting Israel, stating, "I am glad I visited Israel and returned with great happiness".
+Sansal also said "Israelis have all the reasons in the world to be proud of what they have achieved in their country in such a short period of time...In so many fields, Israel is at the international forefront and it is very impressive."
 Sansal also said that he was moved by Lieberman's support, and, "His statement was so gracious in comparison to Arab governments.
 He told them: 'You're persecuting intellectuals.
 We embrace them and care for their safety.
 That is why your citizens are rebelling against you.'
 That is a harsh blow to Arab governments."
 Sansal criticized Hamas as well, saying that it was a terrorist movement that "has taken Gazans hostage.
 It has taken Islam hostage."

 Sansal was awarded the 2015 Grand Prix du roman de l'Académie française for his novel 2084: la fin du monde.